World traveler Clown Tom Bolton

 Venice death notices

 A peculiarity of Venice that I have never seen elsewhere is papers with obituaries hung up on public walls.
 I saw at least a dozen of them through the town.
 I assume they are people who died in the vicinity but not sure why they are used in this manner.
 At first glance, I thought one must be for another missing cat or something.

 Spain, Seville, Andalucía

-I traveled extensively through Spain my first year in Europe spending most of my time in Andalucía in the cities of Seville, Granada, Malaga and Torremolinos.
-I also made a number of later visits as well.
-Unfortunately, I no longer have the photos from that part of my early travels except for this one.
-This is Joaquin, a crazy little sailor I met in Seville where I spent quite some time.
+I traveled extensively through Spain my first year in Europe.
+Among other cities I visited Barcelona, Madrid, Salamanca, Toledo, San Sebastian but spending most of my time in Andalucía in the cities of Granada, Cordoba, Malaga, Torremolinos and especially Seville.
+My first winter in Europe I ended up going on to the Canary Islands for a few months.
+I also made a number of later visits to the south of Spain as well.
+Unfortunately, I no longer have photos from that part of my early travels except for these ones from Seville.

 Flamenco & fiestas in Spain